DarthKoder/Hunter-Kitchen-Designs/README.md

 ## Features Left to Implement

 * The colouring was important to me and I wanted to emphasise the First letters of each work that can later shortened to HKD and possibly be used to create and emblem for the company.
 I envisioned this emblem as the capitalised letters being verticaly staggered in a steplike fashion.
-* Additional packages might be available in the form section.
+* Add radio buttons to the form to highlight what type of kitchen the user is interested in.
 * Updated gallery with additional images.
 * In the future, there could be an online academy that will teach aerospace engineering, which you could join through this website.
 ---